-The law of diminishing returns gives us that for every unit of additional output produced, the addition to total cost increases more rapidly than the additional output.
-Therefore, the short run aggregate supply curve is a positively sloped curve that as output increases is steeper.
+The law of diminishing returns gives us that for every unit of additional output produced, the addition to total cost increases more rapidly.
+Therefore, in perfect competition the supply curve is a positively sloped curve that as output increases is steeper.
 We ask the firms how much they are willing to produce at different prices and we derive the supply curve done in an empirical fashion.
 Perfect competition, monopoly, monopolistic competition, oligopoly comprise the economy and are all added up to define the short run aggregate supply curve (s.r.a.s.c.).
-In the long run, buildings and machinery increase but so do the wages therefore the long run aggregate supply curve is vertical at national income of full employment Y. An increase in money supply leads to a shift of both the aggregate demand curve (a.d.c) and s.r.a.s.c resulting at the same level of output Y with higher prices.
-At liquidity trap the a.d.c is vertical, we prove it as this essay unfolds, resulting in sluggish economic growth or if there is asymmetry in negative economic growth and negative inflation.
+In the long run, buildings and machinery increase but so do the wages therefore the long run aggregate supply curve is vertical at national income of full employment Y. An increase in money supply leads to a shift of both the aggregate demand curve (AD) and s.r.a.s.c resulting at the same level of output Y with higher prices.
+At liquidity trap the AD is vertical, we prove it as this essay unfolds, resulting in sluggish economic growth or if there is asymmetry in negative economic growth and negative inflation.
 Finally, we tackle economic problems of countries such as liquidity trap, inflationary pressures and try to solve them.
 The solutions are suggestions.

 When we add input to produce more goods, for example, when we add workers (labor) there comes a time that the output does not increase by the same proportion of the additional labor employed.
 Too many workers collide, their relative space decreases they are more disorganized.
 The output they produce is not proportional to the input of labor.
 For example, a factory building with the machines has a capacity of 100 workers if the workers are increased to 200 the output will not double.
 Workers are not the only variable cost.
 If the firms' demand for raw materials increases the price of raw materials will increase thus marginal cost progresses.
 Therefore, to produce one additional unit the cost (wages) is increasing at a faster pace.
 As output increases the cost is rising at a steeper rate: diseconomies of scale.
 The following diagram illustrates it: